 Up to now we identified mathematics with some set or class theory which gives a unified foundation of a lot of mathematical practice.
-In general, when speaking of some kind of mathematics, we consider a separate story of mathematics and we always expect that there is some (for humans understandable) language, a (description of a) collection of axioms and rules to derive conclusions (with respect to some logic).
-These conditions give a very general setting of mathematics.
+In general, when speaking of some kind of mathematics, we consider a separate story of mathematics and we always expect that there is some (description of) collections of rules of inference and of axioms.
+This condition gives a very general setting of mathematics.
 However, usually mathematicians have a more restricted view which things are really worth being considered as mathematics and opinions may differ in this issue.
-A kind of mathematics is not to be confused with a mathematical theory, like number theory or K-theory, considered inside some set or class theory - they do not comprise a separate foundation.
-Contrary to this, some given theory considered in model theory serves as an example for a kind of mathematics.